 Why These Standards Matter

 Our goal is to ensure that every evaluation provides a thorough and accurate understanding of an individual’s needs.
-By requiring evaluations to meet these rigorous standards, we can better support individuals with the most effective and appropriate care.
+By requiring evaluations to meet these standards, we can better support individuals with the most effective and appropriate care.

 If you have any questions about these requirements or need further clarification, please don’t hesitate to reach out to us at 918.268.9578.